 However in 2017 the Metropolitan Bowls Association (MBA) became the primary organisation to advance and administer the game of bowls in the Adelaide Metropolitan Area of South Australia.
 The role of the MBA is to provide effective, transparent and professional governance of the metropolitan bowls competitions.
 The Executive Committee is tasked with determining directions, policies and conditions of play, acting in accordance with the Objects and Purposes of the Metropolitan Bowls Association Constitution, for the collective benefit of all metropolitan Member Clubs and Members and for the future of the sport.
 The Para Hills Bowling Club is one club that falls under the umbrella of the MBA.

 The MBA distributes an Events Calendar that outlines when the Metropolitan Lawn Bowls Pennant Season commences and concludes.
-The calendar which applies to the Para Hills Bowling Club is the Metropolitan Bowls Events Calendar.
-You can find a copy of the Metropolitan Bowls Events Calendar for the 2019-2020 bowls season here.
+The calendar, which applies to the Para Hills Bowling Club, is the Metropolitan Bowls Events Calendar.
+You can find a copy of the Metropolitan Bowls Events Calendar for the 2021-2022 bowls season here.

-In regard to the conditions of play in Metropolitan Bowls the Bowls SA has promulgated the State Events Rules And Conditions of Play 2018 – 19, a copy of which can be found here.
+In regard to the conditions of play in the metropolitan area the MBA has promulgated the Rules And Conditions of Play for the 2021 – 2022 pennant season, a copy of which can be found here.
 It is essential that bowlers representing the Para Hills Bowling Club become conversant with this publication.

-Clubs and their volunteers are the backbone of our sport.
+Clubs and their volunteers are the backbone of your sport.
 You will find many volunteers within your Club who give their time to carry out a wide range of tasks so that members and visitors can enjoy the game and club facilities.
-Our volunteers include members of the Board of Management, Bowls Committee Members, those members that maintain the synthetic green and those serving behind the bar, to name but a few.
+Our volunteers include members of the Board of Management, those members that maintain the greens and those serving behind the bar, to name but a few.
 Please be appreciative of their efforts and if there is any way you can help when you are not “on the green”, undoubtedly your club will be pleased to welcome you on board as a volunteer.

 Your club is governed primarily by The Para Hills Bowling Club Constitution.
 The objects of your club, as stated in the Para Hills Bowling Club Constitution, are;